LCDR Mark "Crunchy" Burgess, USN (ret)

 A native of Opelika, Alabama, and the proud son of a career Navy Aviator, CDR Bill "Pinch" Paisley earned his Wings of Gold in 1986.
 Pinch reported to VF-101 in Virginia Beach, VA for F-14 RIO training.
 His first fleet tour was with the World Famous Tophatters of Fighter Squadron 14 (VF-14) on board USS John F Kennedy.
 He later spent a tour with the Defense Plant Representative Office at Grumman Aerospace flying the F-14 D Tomcat.
 Pinch concluded his Navy active duty as a catapult officer on USS Dwight D Eisenhower and accumulated over 1250 flight hours, 1000 in the F-14 A, B and D Tomcats.
 He currently resides the northern Virginia area and works for the US Navy in Modeling and Simulation.

 Lt Col Dane Nielsen grew up in Brigham City, Utah, and resides in Washington D.C.
 Dane is a graduate of the U.S. Air Force Academy and has over 5000 hours of flying time in numerous aircraft.
 He is a Command Pilot in the U. S. Air Force stationed at Joint Base Andrews, MD.
-He currently flies the C-20B, C-37A and C-37B (military versions of the Gulfstream III, V and 550 business jets) as an instructor/evaluator pilot in the 89th Airlift Wing.
+In his final assignment, he flew the C-20B, C-37A and C-37B (military versions of the Gulfstream III, V and 550 business jets) as an instructor/evaluator pilot in the 89th Airlift Wing.
 The 89th AW provides worldwide transportation to America’s leaders including the Vice President, First Lady of the United States, Secretary of State and Secretary of Defense as well as other military and diplomatic VIPs.
 Prior to this assignment, Lt Col Nielsen flew aeromedical evacuation flights in the C-9, and supported combat operations in Middle East and Afghanistan flying the KC-10.

 John is a native of Burke, Virginia, and career Naval Reserve Officer who flew two combat tours in F-14 Tomcats.
 Both tours were flying F-14D’s with the VF-31 “Tomcatters” off the USS Carl Vinson and USS Abraham Lincoln in support of Operation Southern Watch.
 John then spent the next 5 years as an F-14 A/B/D instructor with VF-101 “Grim Reapers” at NAS Oceana, VA.
 He also flew on the F-14 Demonstration Team from 2000-2004.
 He is currently a Selected Reservist assigned to the VFC-111 “Sundowners” in Key West, FL flying F-5 Tigersharks as adversary support.
 His civilian career includes time spent as a test pilot helping to certify the EA-500 Eclipse Jet and as an L-39 Upset Recovery Instructor.
 He is currently a 747-800 First Officer for Cathay Pacific Airways.